Nipah virus infection

 Management is restricted to supportive care; as of 2021 there is neither vaccine nor specific treatment.
-Preventive measures include avoiding exposure to bats and sick pigs, and not drinking raw date palm sap.
+Preventive measures include avoiding exposure to bats and infected animals such as pigs, and not drinking raw date palm sap.
 As of May 2018 about 700 human cases of Nipah virus were estimated to have occurred, and 50 to 75 percent of those infected died.
-In May 2018, an outbreak of the disease caused 17 deaths in the Indian state of Kerala.

 The disease was first identified in 1998 by a team of researchers at the Faculty of Medicine, University of Malaya during an outbreak in Malaysia.
 The majority of the patients in Malaysia diagnosed with the disease were referred to and treated at the University of Malaya Medical Centre.
 The virus was isolated and identified in 1999.
 The disease is named after a village in Malaysia, Sungai Nipah.
-Pigs may also be infected, and millions were killed by Malaysian authorities in 1999 to stop the spread of disease, a measure which proved to be successful.
+Pigs may also be infected, millions of which were culled by Malaysian authorities in 1999 to successfully stop the spread of the disease.